Andrew-Samoilov/Andrew-Samoilov/README.md

 ================================
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning React, TS, JS
-- 💞️ Now I'm looking for a new job.
+- 💞️ Now I'm looking for a new job
 - ✉️  You can contact me at [andrew.samoilov1@gmail.com](mailto:andrew.samoilov1@gmail.com)

 ### Skills